LLNL/axom/src/components/lumberjack/docs/sphinx/quick_start.rst

     // Queue messages into lumberjack
     if (commRank == 0){
-        lj.queueMessage("This message will not combined");
+        lj.queueMessage("This message will not be combined");
     }
     else {
         lj.queueMessage("This message will be combined");